TeleAmb-upla/nieves_auto/README.md

 When running manually as a python script.
 The script accepts the following arguments:

 **-u or --user (Required)**: Google service account 'user' ID.
-Use the environment variable 'SNOW_SERVICE_USER' for the Docker container.
+Use the environment variable 'SNOW_USER' for the Docker container.

 **-c or --service-credentials (Required)**: Path to the location of a JSON file with Google service account credentials.
 Use the environment variable 'SNOW_SERVICE_CREDENTIALS_FILE' for the Docker container.

-**-e or --export-to (Optional)**: Target system to export images.
-Valid options [toAsset | toDrive | toAssetAndDrive].
-Defaults to "toAsset" if no value is provided.
-Use the environment variable 'EXPORT_TO' for the Docker container.
+**--export-to-gee**: Boolean flag to export images to Google Earth Engine.
+Defaults to False if not provided unless export-to-gdrive is also omitted, in this case it will default to True.
+Use the environment variable 'SNOW_EXPORT_TO_GEE' for the Docker container.

+**--export-to-gdrive**: Boolean flag to export images to Google Drive.
+Defaults to False.
+Use the environment variable 'SNOW_EXPORT_TO_GDRIVE' for the Docker container.

-**-s or --assets-path (Conditional)**: Target path to a GEE Asset folder for saving images.
+**-s or --gee-assets-path (Conditional)**: Target path to a GEE Asset folder for saving images.
 Required if exporting to GEE Assets.
-Use the environment variable 'SNOW_ASSET_PATH' for the Docker container.
+Use the environment variable 'SNOW_GEE_ASSETS_PATH' for the Docker container.

-**-d or --drive-path (Conditional)**: Target path to a Google Drive folder for saving images.
+**-d or --gdrive-assets-path (Conditional)**: Target path to a Google Drive folder for saving images.
 Required if exporting to Google Drive.
-Use the environment variable 'SNOW_DRIVE_PATH' for the Docker container.
+Use the environment variable 'SNOW_GDRIVE_ASSETS_PATH' for the Docker container.

 **-r or --regions-asset-path (Optional)**: GEE asset path for reading geographic regions from FeatureCollection.
 Defaults to "users/proyectosequiateleamb/Regiones/DPA_regiones_nacional" if not specified.
 Use the environment variable 'SNOW_REGIONS_ASSET_PATH' for the Docker container.